 The General Fund is the primary operating fund of the District.
 At the end of the 2015 fiscal year, the unrestricted fund balance of the General Fund was \$672.6 million, while the total fund balance is \$819.8 million.
 As a measure of the General Fund's liquidity, it may be useful to compare both the unrestricted fund balance and the total fund balance to the total fund expenditures.
-The unrestricted fund balance represents 10.8% of the total General Fund expenditures, while the total fund balance represents 13.2% of that same amount.
+The unrestricted fund balance represents 10.8% of the total General Fund was 13.2% of that same amount.